arorakanav/arorakanav/README.md

-- I develop software solutions using Typescript.
+- I have 4 years of experience developing solutions for Web Applications, using Typescript.

 - 📫 How to reach me arora.kanav@pm.me
 - [My Linkedin: https://www.linkedin.com/in/arorakanav/](https://www.linkedin.com/in/arorakanav/)